Vauxhall Firenza: Chevrolet Firenza

-In South Africa, the local GM subsidiary built the Viva two-door and four-door sedans as the Chevrolet Firenza from January 1971.
+In South Africa, the local GM subsidiary built the Viva two-door and four-door saloons as the Chevrolet Firenza from January 1971.
 A 1159 cc Vauxhall engine or a 2.5-litre Chevrolet inline-four, both locally made, were fitted.
-Two- or four-door sedans, a two-door coupé (2.5 only) and a three-door estate were available from the beginning.
+Two- or four-door saloons, a two-door coupé (2.5 only) and a three-door estate were available from the beginning.
 From 1973, the 1200 was replaced by the larger 1256 cc version.
 In 1974 the estate and coupé models were dropped.
 By 1975 only the de Luxe and SL models remained, with the two-door saloon only as a 1.3 de Luxe.
 The 2.5 was also available with an automatic transmission.
 The 2.5 SL received twin round headlamps, while the 1300 had single rectangular units.
 Firenza production ended in July 1975, with sales continuing at a trickle thereafter.

-A limited edition version of the Firenza was built in South Africa known as the Chevrolet Can-Am (or the Little Chev) by South Africans using the 5-liter (302ci) V8 from the 1969 Chevrolet Camaro Z/28.
+A limited edition version of the Firenza was built in South Africa known as the Chevrolet Can-Am (or the Little Chev) by South Africans using the 5-litre (302ci) V8 from the 1969 Chevrolet Camaro Z/28.
 In order for the car to qualify for racing, 100 had to be sold to the public, so only 100 were built.

 In 1975, the Firenza was renamed the Chevrolet 1300/1900.
 This was facelifted with large square front grille as well as a revised bumper and bonnet.
 A hatchback version of the Firenza, known as the Chevrolet Hatch, was also introduced.
 This featured the tailgate and rear lights from the T-Car Vauxhall Chevette/Opel Kadett, which was not sold in South Africa.
 The Chevrolet Hatch was dropped in 1978.